Carcassonne and Trèbes attack: Reactions from world leaders

 United Kingdom: Prime Minister Theresa May denounced the attack as "cowardly," and said the United Kingdom stood "in solidarity with our friends and allies in France, just as they always stand with us."

 Israel: Prime Minister Benjamin Netanyahu condemned the attack, sent condolences and said: "The civilized world must unite and work together in order to defeat terrorism".
 President Reuven Rivlin also denounced the attack, saying: "The whole free world must stand united and firm against terror: in Jerusalem, in France, and across the world."

 Canada: Prime Minister Justin Trudeau issued a statement of condemnation and solidarity against terrorism, and offered condolence on behalf of his citizens to victims' friends and families.

 United States: President Donald Trump issued a statement on Twitter, condemning "the violent actions of the attacker and anyone who would provide him support."
 He continued, "we are with you @EmmanuelMacron!"

 Trial

 On 22 January 2024, seven people went on trial in Paris in connection with the attack.
 Five were accused of criminal terrorist conspiracy (association de malfaiteurs en lien avec une entreprise terroriste criminelle), one was accused of a weapons offence (détention d’armes), while the seventh was accused of failure to denounce a crime (non dénonciation de crime) Two of the accused were detained, while five of them were on bail.
 The trial was held at the Palais de Justice in the courtroom that had been constructed for the Paris attacks trial, which was held in 2021–2022.
 The verdicts were announced on 23 February 2024.
 Only one defendant, Lakdim's girlfriend Marine Pequignot, was found guilty of criminal terrorist conspiracy.
 She received a five-year sentence.
 The remaining six defendants were found guilty of other crimes and sentenced to between twelve months and four years imprisonment.

+Pequignot and two others lodged an appeal, which commenced on 14 September 2026.